-Asia’s largest collection of GIFs has launched at National Design Centre in Singapore.
+Asia’s largest collection of GIFs launched at National Design Centre in Singapore nearly three months ago.
 The festival, is free to enter, and brings together more than 80 creations from artists from across the globe for a colourful multimedia showcase.

 GIFFEST III is organised by EYEYAH! with support from the Design Singapore Council.
 The exciting exhibition uses GIFs to ignite conversations and educate on the value of imperfections for 2023’s theme Imperfect.
-Located on Level 1 of National Design Centre, the festival runs for three months until August 26.
+Located on Level 1 of National Design Centre, the festival finishes its run on August 26.

 The interactive exhibition merges art, technology and social impact to challenge perceptions of perfectionism, in a world obsessed with social media and being portrayed as perfect.